woshaa/Pokemon-Info-Fetcher/README.md

 In this repository, I've learnt how to do API requests, Pillow, and I also explored customTikinter in python!~~

+Libraries you need are Pillow, customTkinter, requests

+so,
+  `py -m pip install requests Pillow customtkinter`

 # Project Preview
 It's pretty crude looking...